UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 > **Note:** Similar to when we use base Python statistical summary functions
 > (e.g., `max`, `min`, `sum`, etc.) when there are `NaN`s,
-> `.apply` functions paired with base Python statistical summary functions
+> `apply` functions paired with base Python statistical summary functions
 > also return `NaN` values when we apply them to columns that
 > contain `NaN` values.
 >
 > To avoid this, again we need to use the `pandas` variants of summary functions (*i.e.*
 > `.max`, `.min`, `.sum`, etc.) with `skipna=True`.
-> When we use this with `.apply`, we do this by constructing a anonymous function that calls
+> When we use this with `apply`, we do this by constructing a anonymous function that calls
 > the `.max` method with `skipna=True`, as illustrated below:

 ```{code-cell} ipython3